Encapsule/holistic/README.md

 **PRE-RELEASE STATUS**

 Holistic app platform is becoming quite stable.
 But, lacks examples (required) and API documentation (required).
-Unless you're one of a small handful of insane people (thank you insane people!) who are working with this codebase every day then you probably should just make a bookmark and come back a little later in 2020 ;-)
+Unless you're one of a small handful of insane people (thank you insane people!) who are working with this codebase every day then you probably should just make a bookmark and come back later...
+This project is an insane amount of work...

 ### Contents